Last Updated on

 Who is the Happy Place Pop Up for?

 Why The Happy Place Pop Up Doesn’t Work in Chicago

 While Los Angeles has its redeeming qualities, it is known for being fake and materialistic.
 Fake “reality” shows are filmed there starring people with fake teeth, fake hair, and fake…other parts.
 Chicago isn’t like that.
 People in the Midwest are more salt of the Earth.
 Sure, we’ve got our share of fakery, but the most iconic photos come from experiencing the parts of the city that are original and historic.
-The skyscrapers, the ferris wheel at Navy Pier, even the Chicago hot dog are all infamous because they were shiny and new many, many years ago.
+The skyscrapers, the historic districts, the ferris wheel at Navy Pier, even the Chicago hot dog are all infamous because they were shiny and new many, many years ago.
 The cheesy, fleeting nature of the Happy Place museum is just too phony.
 And with so many uncrowded, free attractions in Chicago, the Happy Place pop up just isn’t worth the $30.